-With substantial sums of public money at stake, it is no surprise that the fund requires a raft of evidence and other governance requirements to be met by those seeking support.
-Yet windows for previous phases have been fleeting, with the opening of the most recent phase (3b) of the scheme announced just two days prior to the opening of the application window and closing less than three weeks later.
+With substantial sums of public money at stake, it is no surprise that the Public Sector Decarbonisation Fund (PSDS) requires a raft of evidence and other governance requirements to be met by those seeking support.

 What’s the background to the Public Sector Decarbonisation Scheme